kvzhkv/todo-app/README.md

 ## API routes

 #### `POST /api/v1/users`
-Creates new user.
+Creates a new user.
 Required fields are: `email` and `password`.
 And one optional `type` for registration of administrator.
 First registered admin would be the only one.

 #### `GET /api/v1/users`
 Authentication required.
-For admin this one will respond with array of registered users.
-For user respond will contain info about his account.
+For Admin this one will respond with array of registered users.
+For User respond will contain info about his account.

 #### `POST /api/v1/session`
 Include `email` and `password` fields to authenticate and initiate a session.